marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 }
 ```

 We've finally arrived at our end goal!
-This is a list data structure using nothing but javascript functions.
+This is a list data structure using nothing but Javascript functions.
 Mess around with this more and see what other language functionality you can create by using functions (let expressions, loops, numbers, etc.).
 Below is a link to a repo that contains all the code I've shown here along with some additional list helpers and an ES6 refactor if you're interested.

 Hopefully this exercise forced you to think a little differently.
 Trying to build something with limited tools often leads to very creative solutions that you wouldn't be exposed to in your day-to-day programming.